ossf/scorecard-action/README.md

 ### Supported triggers and repositories
 The following GitHub triggers are supported: `push`, `schedule` (default branch only).
 The `pull_request` and `workflow_dispatch` triggers are experimental.
-Running the Scorecard action on fork repository is not supported.
+Running the Scorecard action on a fork repository is not supported.

 ### Publishing Results